Oppositus/CalculatorAA/README_en.md

 ## Working with portfolio chart

 - Table of limitations.
 Allows to set min and max weights for instruments in the portfolio (in percents).
-- If the row labeled "Compare" has sum weights of 100, then additional portfolio with those weight will be drawn (in green color).
+- If the row labeled "Compare" has summary weights of 100, then additional portfolio with those weight will be drawn (in green color).
-This feature allows to watch portfolio evolution.
+This feature allows watching portfolio evolution.
-- Drop down lists "From" and "To" set interval for which yields will be calculated.
-If "From" value is less than minimal date with full instruments history, the minimal date will be used.
+- Drop down lists "From" and "To" set the interval for which yields will be calculated.
+If "From" value is less than the minimal date with full instruments history, the minimal date will be used.
 - "Border only" button switches drawing mode: all portfolios or effective portfolios.
 - "Draw" button redraws the chart.
 - The nearest portfolio is highlighted then the mouse is moved.